realdoug/databasedotcom_console/README.md

+Databasedotcom Console

 Databasedotcom Console is a quick way to inspect Salesforce data at the command line.
-Inspired by the (RestClient Shell)[https://github.com/rest-client/rest-client] which spins up an IRB session with RestClient preloaded, this will spin up an instance of either (Databasedotcom)[https://github.com/heroku/databasedotcom?source=c] or (Restforce)[https://github.com/ejholmes/restforce?source=c] preloaded with the creds you supply.
+Inspired by the [RestClient Shell](https://github.com/rest-client/rest-client) which spins up an IRB session with RestClient preloaded, this will spin up an instance of either [Databasedotcom](https://github.com/heroku/databasedotcom?source=c) or [Restforce](https://github.com/ejholmes/restforce?source=c) preloaded with the creds you supply.

 Install (supports Ruby 1.8.7 and up):